SumitKumar1985/aws/services/ses/bounce-notifications/Process_SES_email_bounces.md

-Responding to bounces when sending email through SES
+Processing bounces when sending email through SES
 ---

 - For a sender identity in SES, setup bounce notifications to be sent to an SNS topic